PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 it samples these functions at each pixel, with their :math:`r = \sqrt{x^2 +
 y^2}` values not limited to integers.
 But expanding piecewise linear radial distributions over the basis of these curved :math:`p_{R;n}` might be problematic.
-However, as the green curves illustrate, even for a peak with just 3 nonzero points, its projection is represented by linear segments significantly better.
+However, as the cyan curves illustrate, even for a peak with just 3 nonzero points, its projection is represented by linear segments significantly better.
 Therefore, for real experimental data with adequate sampling (peak widths > 2 pixels), the piecewise linear approximation should